OldPassive/Visual_Assistant_for_R_Data_Wrangling_Packages/README.md

 # Visual_Assistant_for_R_Data_Wrangling_Packages
-A knowledge base of R data wrangling packages.
+A knowledge base of R data wrangling packages based on MySQL and Django.

 Instructions:
 1. Download all the files in the dictionary.